Why more students want to go to Tufts

 • What campus resources will be available for my teen if the academic load is too easy or social influences are negative?

-In considering these questions, here is a list of the top 20 party schools of 2011 by Princeton Review, along with their rate of admissions and graduation rates.
-There are only two private colleges among this list and the number of enrolled students ranges from 2,000 at Depauw to 56,000 at Arizona State.
-These campuses are located in varied settings with 3 in rural communities, 7 suburban, and 10 urban communities!
+In considering these questions, here is a list of the top 20 party schools of 2024 by Princeton Review, along with their rate of admissions and graduation rates.

 U California Santa Barbara 81.5% 54.4%